About our School / Values and Ethos

 Physical Education, sport and the Arts are all strengths of the school.
 A fine gymnasium, large playing fields and music block support the pupils’ work in these areas of the curriculum.
-Rugby, soccer, hockey, netball, cricket, rounders, volleyball, basketball, tennis and athletics are all represented within the school year.
+Rugby, football, hockey, netball, cricket, rounders, volleyball, basketball, tennis and athletics are all represented within the school year.
 There is a focus on participation and inclusion in all sporting and non-sporting activities, which supports our values and the development of character.